 In the specific case of unconventional gas extraction studies, toxicology research is limited by the fact that the industry is exempt from disclosing the complete chemical composition of fracking fluids.
-The composition of these fluids is protected as "trade secret" information, although some companies are now disclosing this information voluntarily, primarily via FracFocus (see section on "State Agencies").
+The composition of these fluids is protected as "trade secret" information, although some companies are now disclosing this information voluntarily, primarily via FracFocus (See section on "State Agencies").
 Although the FracFocus website, www.fracfocus.org, has recorded over 80,000 disclosures since 2011, disclosures may still not include all chemicals; "the listing of a chemical as proprietary on the fracturing record is based on the Trade Secret provisions" (2014).
 If the complete composition of the site-specific fracking fluid were made available to researchers, the accuracy of research would be considerably enhanced.
 In May 2014, the EPA announced that it is considering implementing a national standard for disclosure under the Toxic Substance Control Act, but there are no guarantees that it will require full disclosure, or that it will even draft a set of regulations [Colaneri, 2014].
+In June 2015, the American Medical Association called for full disclosure.